KabeloM13/kabeloM13/README.md

 <br>

 ## 🤖 INTERESTED IN

+- Data, AI & ML Engineering and how it can be applied to real-world digital products
+- AI trends, tools, and emerging technologies shaping design and development
-- Crafting intuitive and engaging UI/UX designs
+- Crafting intuitive and engaging UI & Visual experiences
+- Designing and improving CX/UX/UI Product Design systems
-- Building responsive and interactive web applications
+- Building responsive and interactive Front-End applications (React, JavaScript, HTML, CSS)
-- Exploring AI, Web3, and emerging front-end technologies
+- Exploring Web3, Ethereum, and decentralized application development
+- Creating seamless integration between design, data, and intelligent systems

 <br>